-666 The Number of the Beast
+666 Questions – The Number of the Beast or the Devil in Modern Popular Culture

-666 has become one of the most widely recognized symbols for the Antichrist or, alternatively, the Devil in modern popular culture.
-The number 666 is purportedly used to invoke Satan.
 Earnest references to the number occur both among apocalypticist Christian groups and in explicitly anti-Christian subcultures.
 References in contemporary Western art or literature are, more likely than not, intentional references to the Beast symbolism.
 Such popular references are therefore too numerous to list.

 It is common to see the symbolic role of the integer 666 transferred to the digit sequence 6-6-6.
 Some people take the Satanic associations of 666 so seriously that they actively avoid things related to 666 or the digits 6-6-6.
 This is known as hexakosioihexekontahexaphobia.
 In a couple of early biblical manuscripts, the number is cited as 616.